yescorihuela/telemetry-waypoints/README.md

 $ rspec spec/models_or_controllers/file_spec.rb
 ```

-## Disclaimer
+## Disclaimer / WIP

-A strategy for preloading existing vehicles into the cache was missing, which would have allowed for a "prewarming" of the application, leading to better initial performance.
+- A strategy for preloading existing vehicles into the cache was missing, which would have allowed for a "prewarming" of the application, leading to better initial performance.
+- Dockerize the frontend app